5 Best HealthStream Alternatives for 2025

 Source: PROCARERCM

-ProCareRCM is a platform designed to help healthcare providers manage the complex credentialing and insurance enrollment process.
+ProCareRCM is a platform designed to help healthcare providers manage the complex process of credentialing and insurance enrollment.

 They work with doctors, hospitals, and clinics to ensure they are properly registered and contracted with insurance companies, including Medicare, Medicaid, and private insurers.
 This allows providers to receive timely payments and focus on patient care instead of paperwork.